Minnie Driver Says Goodbye After ‘Speechless’ Cancellation

 The show was a semi-autobiographical comedy from Scott Silveri and focused on the DiMeo family, mother Maya, played by Driver, dad Jimmy, played by John Ross Bowie, middle brother Ray, played by Mason Cook, little sister Dylan, played by Kyla Kenedy, and eldest child JJ, played by Micah Fowler.
 JJ is non-speaking and uses a wheelchair due to his cerebral palsy and the show focuses on how the family balances their own lives while helping out with JJ and making him feel as normal as possible.

-As the series goes on, JJ decides to apply to film school and the final episode of Season 3 also effectively serves as the series finale, as viewers watched JJ graduate from high school and head off to college in New York City.
+As the series went on, JJ decided to apply to film school and the final episode of Season 3 also effectively served as the series finale, as viewers watched JJ graduate from high school and head off to college in New York City.

 Driver’s character is a true “mama bear” and she isn’t afraid to challenge anyone who dares to tell her that JJ can’t do something because of his disability.
 The actress said she believes the show has contributed to the “conversation about family, disability, and love.”